coreybello/coreybello/README.md

 <div align="center">

 💼 **Currently leading**: AI automation initiatives in local government, focused on secure, internal deployments and long-term transformation.
 🚀 **Exploring opportunities**: AI/ML roles in aerospace & defense where secure automation and responsible innovation align with national impact.
 🔐 **Security**: U.S. citizen, eligible for security clearance
-📍 **Location**: Tampa Bay area, FL | Open to relocation for mission-critical opportunities
+📍 **Location**: Tampa Bay area, FL — Open to relocation anywhere in the U.S. for mission-critical roles, ideally with relocation assistance
 🎯 **Expertise**: Integrating enterprise IT with practical AI systems to accelerate government and defense operations.

 </div>